-When you stay at a classic Maine sporting camp, century-old rustic cabins and a main lodge are your base camp for days of adventure.
+When you stay at a classic Maine sporting camp, century-old rustic cabins and a main wilderness lodge are your base camp for days of adventure.
 Picture a remote lake, a cluster of log cabins and the smell of wood smoke and bacon.
 Waking up here to the call of loons on a glorious Maine morning, you have the opportunity to fly fish for native brook trout or go hiking in a pristine wilderness with a very good chance of spotting a moose.
 Whether it’s paddling a canoe at dawn on a lake that sees more bald eagles than people, discovering the joys of taking a landlocked salmon on a fly or spending the afternoon hiking a scenic trail, the choice is yours.

-Much more than just rustic lodging, Maine sporting camps are part of a century-old tradition that’s still going strong.
+Much more than just rustic lodging, Maine sporting camps and wilderness lodges are part of a century-old tradition that’s still going strong.
 Harkening back to the 19th century, when “sports” from New York, Philadelphia and Boston made the then arduous multi-day trek to the Maine woods in pursuit of legendary brook trout and “rusticated’” lakeside, these family-owned camps can still be found in remote and pristine locales throughout the state.

 Typically based on an American plan that offers three hearty meals each day, these are getaways with wood stoves and oil lamps, front porches with rockers, and gatherings around a campfire in the evening.
 Some are quite remote, like Red River Camps near the Canadian border, while others, like Fish River Lodge, offer such 21st century conveniences as WiFi.
 At Libby Sporting Camps, which is celebrating its 125th anniversary this year, you can paddle from the lodge or arrange to have a floatplane drop you off at one of several remote ponds for a day of fishing.
 Many sporting camps offer the services of Registered Maine Guides, experts who are trained to take “sports” deep into the wilderness for an extraordinary day of angling and exploration.
 These guides have honed their backcountry skills to professional levels and can awaken your senses to the wild world around you.